jentery/508v4/keywords.md

 * **hidden or secret identity**: a game where players are given a secret identity and asked to deduce each other's identities; players may not always be aware of their own identities; often creates an "us vs. them" dynamic
 * **induction**: forming conclusions by inferring the general from the specific; often used to drive experimentation in games
 * **incentive**: what motivates players to continue playing a game or to play it more than once
 * **investment**: used by players to describe the replay value of a game; may also imply a game mechanic involving the investment of capital
+* **kibitzing**: offering unwanted or meddlesome advice to other players; also, to provide running commentary on a game as it's being played
+* **kingmaking**: when a player who cannot win helps to determine who will; may be treated as a design problem
 * **legacy**: games that change over time based on the outcome of each game played and the choices made by players
 * **leveling** (or character advancement): a mechanic or feature that provides players and characters with a sense of progress, which is often expressed numerically
 * **magic circle**: "the idea that a boundary exists between a game and the world outside the game;" this boundary fosters the production of new meaning; does not actually exist but may be an effective design concept (see Eric Zimmerman)